techidaily/site-facebook-video-content/source/_posts/updated-elevate-your-earning-game-youtube-on-facebook-revenue-strategies.md

 Sharing your page with your friends is one way.
 To get your posts shared, curate content that you and your target audience will enjoy.
 The key to maintaining a following is regular engagement with your posts once you've built one.
 Every industry requires frequent engagement to grow a following.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0OxkndZbIA4?si=TWJlkTbYKsVag8-q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 3\.
 Proven Ways to Earn Money from Facebook Videos

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/On0Jw2oMZf0?si=Pm-FJoEt8XWmtMbr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### The Best Ways to Monetize a Facebook Page